Frequently Asked Questions

 From the time we receive your deed, it takes approximately one business day for us to record and return it in the mail.
 A digital copy is available on our website register.shelby.tn.us.

-See the “Filing Tools” section of our website to calculate the correct fees and for more information on other document types.
+See the “Filing Guidelines” section of our website to calculate the correct fees and for more information on other document types.

 The Register’s Office does not have an option for individual e-filings.
 Because of the setup process, it can take 48 hours or longer before customers can file online.
 We strongly recommend that individuals use a local real estate professional who already has an e-file account with the Register’s Office.